Tom-KB/TailorMade/README.md

 <img width="2807" height="1638" alt="image" src="https://github.com/user-attachments/assets/0c0590e7-7097-4a4c-8bef-c820fd1f28a6" />
 **NB**: There are some differences between this diagram and the final implementation.
 During development, I made a few *implementation choices* that aren’t reflected in the diagram.

+## Dependencies
+This library depends on [nlohmann/json](https://github.com/nlohmann/json).
+You need to install it before building this project.

 ## Documentation
 There is also a [documentation](https://tom-kb.github.io/TailorMade/annotated.html), generated with Doxygen.